ivandemydko/Conference/README.md

 * You can select either "scheme.sql" or "generated_by_IDEA_scheme.sql"
 * Execute selected script by MySQLWorkbench or other IDE
 * Execute "insert.sql"
+* Create text file for logging on your disk and specify path to it to directory "src/main/webapp/WEB-INF/resources/log4j.properties" for property "log4j.appender.file.File"